 Here’s our kitchen countertop overhang guide including standard overhang size for countertop seating, kitchen islands and breakfast bar designs.

-The measurement for these features usually needs to be decided before construction and installation and will depend on what the homeowners are looking to achieve for their countertops.
+The measurement for these features usually needs to be decided before construction and installation and will depend on what the homeowners are looking to achieve for their countertops in terms of both style and practicality.

-The measures will consider how long the kitchen overhang will be and also how wide, which will usually follow the wideness of the countertop itself.
+The measurements will consider how long the kitchen overhang will be and also how wide, which will usually follow the wideness of the countertop itself.

 How Much Overhang For a Kitchen Countertop